jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 However, for 1000Base-T, this increases to 1000 bits (125 bytes), nearly double the minimum length of an Ethernet frame.
 This means that a station transmitting the minimum length frame may produce a collision it is unable to detect.
-1000Base-T addressed this deficiency by introducing carrier extension, a special waveform that extends the packet without extending the length of the frame.
+1000Base-T addressed this deficiency by introducing carrier extension, a control word that extends the packet without extending the length of the frame.

 As half-duplex 1000Base-T was never commercially available, it is rarely implemented in real hardware.
 However, it still exists in a vestigial form in 1000Base-X (Clause 36) and derived interfaces, represented by the token `/R/`.